 This is one of my go-to recipes for busy weeknights when I need something easy and nutritious (that will still satisfy my tastebuds!).
 It works just as well with beef as it does with chicken, and I imagine tofu would be good too.

 There’s just one problem I have with this recipe, and that’s using up the leftover cabbage (anyone else wish they would sell them in quarters?!).
-Try sautéing it with a little butter, brown sugar and balsamic vinegar – it’s delish.
-Serve with bangers and mash and you’ve got a whole new meal!
+Try sautéing it with a little butter, brown sugar and balsamic vinegar – yum!
+Serve with sausages and mash and you’ve got a whole new meal.